Jisan901/fs-browser/README.md

 ## Development with Other Frameworks

-While `fs-browser` includes a Vite plugin, you can use it with any framework or development setup by running the `withfs` server separately.
+While `@jisan901/fs-browser` includes a Vite plugin, you can use it with any framework or development setup by running the `withfs` server separately.

 ### React (Create React App, Next.js)